 If you could go back and do things differently, what would you do?
 Any regrets?

 I’d take this course instead of going to university.
 Seriously.
-Around £20,000 for fees and maintenance costs versus £375 for the Quickstart course, and it was the latter that snagged me a career.
+Around £20,000 for fees and maintenance costs versus £297 for your course, and it was the latter that snagged me a career.

 I have zero regrets about the course itself.